I’ll admit, this is quite an odd topic to be brought up on our pet blog, but many of us have cats who seem to constantly have mood swings.

 - As someone who owns a fish as well as a Chinchilla, this really helped Beau who doesn’t have FHS but Pica.

 – Provide toys with Catnip if they like catnip

 – Try playing calming music

-Unfortunately, FHS seems to be a fairly unproven ailment at this point.
-It is clear that something is affecting a number of cats, but personally a lot of these things seem like symptoms that are normal for my cat (ie. the mood swings, large pupils, vocalizations [when he’s bored], sudden burst of energy, and over grooming [although Beau doesn’t seem to be losing any hair.])
+It is clear that something is affecting a number of cats, but a lot of the symptoms seem to be normal for many cats (ie. the mood swings, large pupils, vocalizations when bored, and a sudden burst of energy)

 Let me know what you think, pet parents!
 Do any of your kitties have any signs of FHS?
 Have any of your cats been diagnosed with it?
 What did you do and did it help?